BELKIN PF30 PURE AV

 HISTORY and CIRCUIT

-In the 2000s home theater owners were investing heavily in DTS/Dolby Digital receivers, Blu-ray, and plasma TVsc to take advantage of Lucasfilm THX and DTS surround.
+In the 2000s home theater owners were investing heavily in Blu-ray, digital receivers,and plasma TVs to take advantage of Lucasfilm THX, Dolby Digital, and DTS surround.
 In this less-green time it was a status symbol to have a bank of power amplifiers and a complete home theater library of locally stored content.
-Today, the shift towards cloud-based content has moved people to smart TVs with smaller entertainment systems.
-The result is less space for a dedicated surge supressor yet protecting equipment from noise is just as important.
+Today, the shift towards cloud-based content has moved to smart TVs with soundbars.
+The result is less space for a dedicated surge supressor yet protecting AV equipment from noise is just as important as before.

 STAGE 1 FILTER

-First its important to understand the Stage 1 filter which has been around for decades and is used extensively worldwide.
-The purpose of a high-current Stage 1 filter is to block EMI/RFI above 60Hz.
-EMI noise ranges are 150 kHz and 30 MHz and in some cases begins as low as 10 kHz.
-The issue is that only so much filtering can be added without causing insertion loss and distorting the 60HZ sine wave.
-There are more exotic levels of filtering but those are not typically found in this type of equipment.
+For AC line filtering its important to understand the Stage 1 filter which has been around for decades and used extensively worldwide.
+The purpose of a Stage 1 filter is to block EMI/RFI above 60Hz almost like a speaker crossover.
+However only so much filtering can be added without causing insertion loss (voltage drop) and distorting the 60HZ sine wave.
+UL (Underwriters Laboratory) certifies this simple filter on US power grids which means that Stage 1 filters are pretty much the norm in line conditioners even high end models.

 - Toroidal chokes and wire-wound coils are used inline with each rail to filter out high frequencies.

-- A MOV is typically used on each rail at the output.
+- A MOV is sometimes used inline with each rail at the outputs.
 These increase resistance as voltage rises and clamp down on spikes.

-BELOW: The silver PF30 layout is clean and functional.
+BELOW The silver PF30 layout is clean and functional.
 It appears to use Stage 1 filters without Y caps.
 Note the fuses on the upper left which are the protection for the ethernet lines.
-The section on on the upper left of the large board are for the high current outlet.
-The two choke/cap paths on the far right filter the video AC outlets.
 The small silver components between the orange MOVs are thermal fuses.

 Belkin promotes its "Purefilter" circuit as a key feature and puts a light on the front panel to show the function working.
 The manual says "The multiphase PureFilter Circuitry provides true isolation between audio, video, and high-current components".
 Euphemisms aside its simply a name given to the three individual filter banks.
 The manual says there is overvoltage protection that disconnects and reconnects when necessary.
-I suspect that is the function of the IC chip as the two black relays are the only other active devices.
+I suspect this refers to the MOVS.

 I noticed something odd however.
 With the top open and the unit switched off the three white power resistors in the center were very warm.
 The audio outlets on the back are listed as "always on" but heat coming off worried me the unit was wasting power even when off.
 So I ran a meter on the unit and the current draw calculated out to only $.17 a year.